Skip to content

 Do not put off until the end of the month to review your accounts payable.
 It is easy to just bury your head in the sand, and think to yourself, “I’ll deal with it later.”
 That is not a good practice.
 Review your financials regularly, preferably at least once a week.
 This will help you keep tabs on cash and be strategic in planning.

-Again, good quality accounting software such as Quickbooks will help you keep a handle on your accounts payable much easier by allowing you to access advanced reporting with a few keystrokes.
-This will help to alert you to issues before they become ISSUES including fraud, compliance risk, and or any other blockage that could jam up the Accounts payable process.
+Again, good quality accounting software such as Quickbooks will help you keep a handle on your AP much easier by allowing you to access advanced reporting with a few keystrokes.
+This will help to alert you to issues before they become ISSUES including fraud, compliance risk, and or any other blockage that could jam up the AP process.

 3. Maintain Separation of Duties